-The portfolio managers will invest in a portfolio of FLEX Options linked to an underlying asset that, the Reference Index, when held for the specified period, seeks to produce returns that, over the outcome period, match the positive returns of the applicable Reference Index up to the applicable Buffer Cap Level.
-Pursuant to the Buffer Strategy, each Buffer Fund's portfolio managers will seek to produce the following outcomes during the outcome period:
+The portfolio managers will invest in a portfolio of FLEX Options linked to an underlying asset, the S&P 500 Index, that, when held for the specified period, seeks to produce returns that, over the outcome period, match the positive returns of the S&P 500 Index up to the Cap Level.
+Pursuant to the Total Buffer Strategy, each Fund's portfolio managers will seek to produce the following outcomes during the outcome period:

-- If the Reference Index appreciates over the outcome period: the Buffer Fund will seek to provide shareholders with a total return that matches that of the applicable Reference Index, up to and including the applicable Buffer Cap Level; - If the Reference Index depreciates over the outcome period by 10% or less: the Buffer Fund will seek to provide a total return of zero; - If the Reference Index decreases over the outcome period by more than 10%: the Buffer Fund will seek to provide a total return loss that is 10% less than the percentage loss on the Reference Index with a maximum loss of approximately 90%.
+- If the S&P 500 Index appreciates over the outcome period: the Fund will seek to provide shareholders with a return that increases by the percentage increase of the S&P 500 Index over the outcome period, up to the Cap Level before fees and expenses; and - If the S&P 500 Index decreases by any amount over the outcome period: the Fund will seek to provide a total return of zero before fees and expenses.

-The Buffer Funds will produce these outcomes by layering purchased and written FLEX Options.
-The customizable nature of FLEX Options allows for the creation of a strategy that sets desired defined outcome parameters.
-The FLEX Options comprising a Buffer Fund's portfolio have terms that, when layered upon each other, are designed to buffer against losses or match the gains of the applicable Reference Index.
+The Funds will produce these outcomes by layering purchased and written FLEX Options.
+The customizable nature of FLEX Options allows for the creation of a strategy that sets desired target outcome parameters.
+The FLEX Options comprising a Fund's portfolio have terms that, when layered upon each other, are designed to buffer against losses or match the gains of the S&P 500 Index.
 However, another effect of the layering of FLEX Options with these terms is a cap on the level of possible gains.

-Any FLEX Options that are written by a Buffer Fund that create an obligation to sell or buy an asset will be offset with a position in FLEX Options purchased by the Buffer Fund to create the right to buy or sell the same asset such that the Buffer Fund will always be in a net long position.
-That is, any obligations of a Buffer Fund created by its writing of FLEX Options will be covered by offsetting positions in other purchased FLEX Options.
+Any FLEX Options that are written by a Fund that create an obligation to sell or buy an asset will be offset with a position in FLEX Options purchased by the Fund to create the right to buy or sell the same asset such that the Fund will always be in a net long position.
+That is, any obligations of a Fund created by its writing of FLEX Options will be covered by offsetting positions in other purchased FLEX Options.
 As the FLEX Options mature at the end of each outcome period, they are replaced.
-By replacing FLEX Options annually, each Buffer Fund seeks to ensure that investments made in a given month during the current year buffer against negative returns of the applicable Reference Index up to pre-determined levels in that same month of the following year.
-The Buffer Funds do not offer any protection against declines in the Reference Index exceeding 10% on an annualized basis.
-Shareholders will bear all Reference Index losses exceeding 10% on a one-to-one basis.
+By replacing FLEX Options at the end of an outcome period, each Fund seeks to ensure that investments made at the commencement of any given outcome period will buffer against negative returns of the S&P 500 Index, before fees and expenses.

-The FLEX Options owned by each of the Buffer Funds will have the same terms (i.e. same strike price and expiration) for all investors of a Buffer Fund within an outcome period.
-The Buffer Cap Level will be determined with respect to each Buffer Fund on the inception date of the Buffer Fund and at the beginning of each outcome period and is determined based on the price of the FLEX Options acquired by the Buffer Fund at that time.
+The FLEX Options owned by each of the Funds will have the same terms (i.e. same strike price and expiration) for all investors of a Fund within an outcome period.